 Dump file may be of various types depending on the nature of crash and bug check values.
 These are “Small memory dump (Minidump)”, “Kernel memory dump”, “Complete memory dump”, “Automatic memory dump”, and “Active memory dump”.
 However, among all these, Windows 10/11 generates Automatic memory dump all by itself as its name suggests.
 The following section will deal with everything related to Dump File Location Windows 11 or 10.

-Here is the Dump File Location Windows 10 –
+Here is the Dump File Location Windows 11 or 10 –

 Dump File Location